-Once a household is leased under the Family Unification Program, they will be marked "FUP voucher-holder" in the Comments section of the S8 waiting list.
+Once a household is leased under the Family Unification Program, they will be marked "FUP voucherholder" in the Comments section of the S8 waiting list.
 NOHA will update their waiting list status at their annual re-certification; it will not be necessary to send them the annual update letter.

-Once a FUP voucher-holder's name is pulled from the Section 8 waiting list, their voucher will be converted to a regular voucher, thus freeing up a FUP voucher.
+Once a FUP voucher-holder's name is pulled from the Section 8 waiting list, their voucher will be converted to a regular voucher, thus freeing up a FUP voucher if all FUP vouchers are otherwise fully utilized.
 Their Section 8 waiting list entry will be marked as Housed and their Pre-Application paperwork will be filed in their Section 8 file.